TheSecondLugia/pixoo-next/README.md

 Special thanks goes to [gickowtf](https://github.com/gickowtf/pixoo) who added the GICKO alternative font and also contributed flexible spacing to display wider and narrower letters so that they do not necessarily have to be three pixels wide.

 ### Tom Thumb font
-Special thanks goes to Brian Swetland and Robey Pointer for making a tiny 3x5 font that has high readability despite its scale.
-This font is used under the CC0 license.
+Special thanks goes to Brian Swetland and Robey Pointer for making a tiny 3x5 font that has high readability for uppercase and lowercase letters despite its scale.
+This font is released under the CC0 license.

+### Munro font
+Special thanks to Ten by Twenty for this font.
+It is essentially a slightly larger version of the Tom Thumb font that is available in regular and narrow styles.
+This font is used under the SIL Open Font License v1.10.

+### Tiny font
+Directly inspired by the font set used by [lhti0](https://www.reddit.com/r/typography/comments/18j7eyt/heres_my_attempt_at_creating_the_smallest/) on Reddit with some minor tweaks on some characters.
+This character set is good for displaying tiny characters (hence the name) and has variable advance.

+### 4-by-6 font
+Directly inspired by the 5x8 font by [Markus Kuhn](http://www.cl.cam.ac.uk/~mgk25/) with variable advance.

 ## Known bugs